lse-ds105/ds105a-project-chadgpt/docs/index.md

     - The closer the cosine similarity score is to 1, the more similar the recipes titles
 - Only retain the pairs where the cosine similarity score is above the threshold that we set (0.75), and these are considered matches
     - If there are multiple matches of different BBC Good Food titles to the same Reddit recipe title, we only keep the match with the highest cosine similarity score
-- This approach yields 555 recipes with matches, a sufficient number for us to conduct further analysis
+- This approach yields 467 recipes with matches, a sufficient number for us to conduct further analysis
 - Upon finding a match, we integrate additional details from the BBC Good Food dataset into our existing Reddit dataset
-    - Example of filtered nutritional information and user ratings scraped in Step 1
+- Example of merged dataframe between BBC Good Food and r/Recipe
-    - <iframe src="bbc_data.html" style="width: 100%; height: 250px; border: 1px solid #ddd; border-radius: 5px; box-shadow: 2px 2px 5px #888;"></iframe>
+    - <iframe src="TO CHANGEEEE" style="width: 100%; height: 250px; border: 1px solid #ddd; border-radius: 5px; box-shadow: 2px 2px 5px #888;"></iframe>
+        - Full data frame shape: 467 x 20

 3. We now analyse the ingredients from Reddit posts using ChatGPT 3.5 to get a list of ingredient keywords. \
 - TO ADD MORE EXPLANATION ONCE DONE